 Our approach has been carefully curated with our students in mind.
 We’ve designed New Focus Academy to help your child learn, grow, and thrive.
 Our community is an innovative relational model built on a positive peer culture.

-THE SIX PRINCIPLES OF NEW FOCUS
+THE VALUES OF NEW FOCUS

 Core values that guide our program and our students.

 Being part of something bigger than yourself, where there is support and caring for others.
 Sharing your time, your energy, and your ideas help to build community.
 Understanding this helps you to become an important part of any group you join.

 Honoring and caring about others, yourself, and the shared space we live in demonstrates respect.
 Treating other people, yourself, where you live and work, and your environment with true respect is a powerful skill.
 People will respect you when you show respect.